NalinPlad/plus/README.md

 ---

+### Installation 🧮

+Download prebuilt binaries in the 'releases' tab on the right You can also add plus to the PATH for easy access

+---

 ### Docs 📖

 Ill add some basic documentation of some of plus's functionality here.
 Most people wont even need to read this to user plus, it is very straight forward!